hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 @par
 Format: emissive (&lt;red&gt; &lt;green&gt; &lt;blue&gt; [&lt;alpha&gt;]\| vertexcolour)<br> NB valid colour values are between 0.0 and 1.0.

-Unlike the name suggests, this object doesn’t act as a light source for other objects in the scene (if you want it to, you have to create a light which is centered on the object).
+Unlike the name suggests, this object doesn`t act as a light source for other objects in the scene (if you want it to, you have to create a light which is centered on the object).
 @copydetails Ogre::Pass::setSelfIllumination
 @shaderparam